Deep Reinforcement Learning-based Methods for Resource Scheduling in Cloud Computing: A Review and Future Directions: Challenges and Future Directions for DRL-based Scheduling

-\textbf{A baseline should possess following properties.} \begin{enumerate}[itemindent=1em, leftmargin=0em, topsep = 0em, partopsep=0em, itemsep=0em, parsep = 0em] \item The baseline is easy to construct and implement; \item It has reproducibility and performance stability; \item It can adapt to a variety of scenes, objectives and experiments with variable scales; \item It should include various types of algorithms, and each algorithm can represent the characteristics of its type; \item Its performance can be proved theoretically or has accepted conclusion; \item It should have been optimized to a certain extent and should contain state-of-the-art; \item The compared experiments should reduce the influence of parameter adjustment as much as possible and restore the inherent performance of algorithm itself. \end{enumerate} \textbf{A benchmark should possess following properties.} \begin{enumerate}[itemindent=1em, leftmargin=0em, topsep = 0em, partopsep=0em, itemsep=0em, parsep = 0em] \item It should be easy to reproduce and calculate; \item It should contain data of multiple scenarios and be as close as possible to real scenarios; \item It can be applied to the experimental verification of a variety of optimization objectives; \item It should have a dynamic scale rather than a single scale which can avoid the performance optimization caused by adjusting parameters; \item If there is a random experiment, a benchmark should have enough sampling times; \item It should have certain control variables to verify the advantage of local strategy; \item It should contain enough extreme scenarios especially on some parameter boundaries; \item It can test the algorithm running under a variety of devices and components. \end{enumerate} \item Another emergency trend of resource scheduling in Cloud computing is the application of algorithms in real complex and random scenarios. \item The exploration of more novel roles of DRL is also a practical research direction such as DRL can perform as system strategist to booster the process of selecting methods, as specific approaches are able to adapt specific scenarios.
-To illustrate its possible novel role, a Deep Q-learning-based framework of scheduler is presented in Fig.\ref{fig10} used to schedule various scheduling algorithms for different scenarios, which can be called a scheduler of scheduling algorithm aiming to give full play to the superiorities of all scheduling algorithms and considering that all the algorithms are part of anthroposophy.
-In this framework, the scheduling algorithms are regarded as resources that can be automatically selected and DRL-based algorithms are not only components of resource scheduling algorithm but also strategy to guide the selection of specific scheduling algorithm.
+\end{enumerate} \textbf{A benchmark should possess the following properties.} \begin{enumerate}[itemindent=1em, leftmargin=0em, topsep = 0em, partopsep=0em, itemsep=0em, parsep = 0em] \item It should be easy to reproduce and calculate; \item It should contain data from multiple scenarios and be as close as possible to real scenarios; \item It can be applied to the experimental verification of a variety of optimization objectives; \item It should have a dynamic scale rather than a single scale which can avoid the performance optimization caused by adjusting parameters; \item If there is a random experiment, a benchmark should have enough sampling times; \item It should have certain control variables to verify the advantage of local strategy; \item It should contain enough extreme scenarios, especially on some parameter boundaries; \item The comparison is relatively fair, such as comparing the solutions generated under the same computational cost; \item It can test the algorithm running under a variety of devices and components. \end{enumerate}